 MR-B: As an ambassador, how does your relationship with Chinese leadership play out when you ask questions about the social credit system from a Panopticon or an Orwellian perspective?

 TB: Just as any relationship would when one of the participants feels threatened.
-It places a story of suspicion and judgement around the interaction.
+It places a story of suspicion and judgment around the interaction.
 There is nothing the separate self hates worse than to have its stories challenged.

 That said, for me, the relationships I have with Chinese leaders are not about trust.
 Trust can never happen between two separate selves.
 The rapport I’m offering can only be present when the need for trust is no longer bothered with – when both parties are consciously being lived into the moment where no act of betrayal can ever occur.